National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Analysts from a wide range of projects have created a number of tools and resources (e.g., [Concept Set Editor](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.5a6c64c0-e82b-4cf8-ba5b-645cd77a1dbf), [Knowledge Store](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b), [Community Notes](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.452c6c44-36d0-49d5-b96f-b8bcefab9d67), and [Protocol Pad](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37) to work towards this goal.

-#### Encourage and disseminate best practice, but do not require specific approaches.
+#### Encourage and disseminate best practice, but do not require specific approaches

 "Best practice" refers to guidelines, such as those outlined by the FDA[cite] and methodologists.[cite]
 While a number of groups are available for consulting (Logic Liaisons, ADMS, Machine Learning Domain Team), there is no policing of analyses.
 ADMS, in particular, is a cross-cutting Domain Team that provides a forum for discussing analytic issues that are important across N3C.